TheSoundCoder/GameChatBalancer/README.md

 ---------|----------|---------
 Perpixel | Mobile Basic Vol. 1 | conversation Icon

-# Special Thanks
-First of all I would like to thank **sverrirs for his Gist AudioManager.cs** which accelerated the development and for sure saved me from some pain during the development.
-I used and modified AudioManager.cs to my needs so that GameChatBalancer is able to adjust the volume of more than one application by application name in one single call.

 # Pricing indication
 **Please keep in mind that a very cheap potentiometer causes noise** so that noise reduction needs to be switched on.
 It absolutely makes sense to spend 2€ instead of 0,45€ as listed below.
 I use a ~ 2€ poti in my device with a **tolerance** of +/-5% instead of a cheap potentiometer with a tolerance of +/-20%.
 Item | Price (€)|Link